 Common Upsell and Cross-Sell Opportunities

 While there are many ways to make an upsell or cross-sell, opportunities often lie in similar motivations.
-These include saving time, saving money, getting an additional service for a good deal, and added value.
+These include saving time, saving money, getting an additional service for a good deal, and adding value.

 Saving Time – Many people are concerned about time, which makes it an excellent place to begin an upsell.
-If your cleaning crew recognize something else that needs to be done, they can very easily recommend that they do it now to save the customer time.
+If your cleaning crew recognizes something else that needs to be done, they can very easily recommend that they do it now to save the customer time.

 Example: “I noticed the grouting in your office is molding, cleaning it isn’t in your current janitorial service package, but we can add it for $1 per square foot and save you having to hire someone to do it later.”